hanchennz/gatsby-starter-netlify-cms-hack26-data/pages/biz-marketing-page/restaurants.md

   bannerDescription: >-
     Start by finding and claiming your Yelp business page for free, or add your business here.
 Trying to edit this with Whatever.
-  bannerLogo: /img/hckt-illust-03-2x.png
+  bannerLogo: /img/hckt-illust-01-2x.png
-  bannerTitle: Why you should claim your business on Yelp today hello world
+  bannerTitle: Why you should claim your business on Yelp today
 read_more: this is the readmore sectino
 image_panels:
   - image: /img/hckt-illust-02-2x.png